Cold War Comics. An insight into American anti-Soviet propaganda.

 5 In contrast, any Russian with a moral conscience is dealt with summarily, whether military or civilian.

 6 Despite overwhelming odds, the Americans fight back – even to the last man, with the last piece of wood!

 7 There is at least one heroic but futile sacrifice in every feature.

-9 The President of the USA will deliver a final homily on victory.
+9 The President of the USA will deliver a final sermon on victory.
 Cold War comics always end by warning Americans against the dangers of Atomic complacency.